Healthdirect Free Australian health advice you can count on.

 Colposcopy

-The doctor uses a colposcope, which looks like a pair of binoculars with a bright light.
-It allows the doctor a greatly magnified view of the surface of the vagina and cervix.
-If an area needs further investigation, the doctor can remove a tiny piece of tissue and send it to a laboratory for a biopsy.
+The doctor uses a colposcope, which looks like a pair of binoculars, with a bright light.
+It gives your doctor a magnified view of the surface of your vulva, vagina and cervix.

 You might need a colposcopy if you have: